-The best defense is proactivity in guarding your system and data before a ransomware attack occurs.
-The CVE and NIST have databases that provide continuous updates, keeping cyber experts aware of the latest in security management.
+The best line of defense is proactivity in taking the necessary precautions to guard your system and data before a ransomware attack occurs.
 If you do become the victim of an attack, it is imperative to act quickly and appropriately, enlisting the right tools to decrypt the ransomware files promptly, getting your business back on track as soon as possible.